 - Broiling involves cooking food below strong heat, which enables the food to cook very quickly.
 To prevent the food from drying out, the food can be lightly oiled.

 - Grilling is the opposite of broiling, as the food is cooked above, and not below, strong heat.
 Grilling can be done both outdoors and indoors with the right type of grill.

 What is your favorite type of healthy cooking method, and how do you use it to prepare your favorite meals?
 Post your comments below!

-If you need help getting started with some healthy cooking gadgets and appliances, here are some great buys!
+If you need help getting started with some healthy cooking gadgets and appliances, check out some of my favorite things!